Dino-Kupinic/Schulbuchaktion/docs/developers/commits.md

 ## Excerpt

 The Conventional Commits specification is a lightweight convention on top of commit messages.
-It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
-This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.
+It provides an easy set of rules for creating an explicit commit history, which makes it easier to write automated tools on top of.
+This convention dovetails with SemVer by describing the features, fixes, and breaking changes made in commit messages.

 The commit message should be structured as follows:

 `<type>[optional scope]: <description>`

-The commit contains the following structural elements, to communicate intent to the consumers of your library:
+The commit contains the following structural elements to communicate intent to the consumers of your library:

 `fix: a commit of the type fix patches a bug in your codebase`

 (this correlates with PATCH in Semantic Versioning).

 `feat: a commit of the type feat introduces a new feature to the codebase`

 (this correlates with MINOR in Semantic Versioning).